jboss-container-images/amqstreams-1-openshift-image/examples/proxy/record-validation/cluster-ip/README.md

 The Streams Proxy is deployed with configuration to perform record validation.
 The configuration ensures that any records sent to a topic called `people` adhere to a `person` schema.

-Finally, kafka command line tools are used to send valid and invalid record to the `people` topic so that the effects of the validation can be observed.
+Finally, kafka command line (run on cluster) tools are used to send valid and invalid record to the `people` topic so that the effects of the validation can be observed.

 # Prerequisites